raibove/raibove/README.md

 ### Hi there 👋

-My name is Shweta Kale (a.k.a raibove).
+My name is Shweta Kale.

 - :computer: Full Stack Developer
 - 💚: I have worked on projects using Reactjs, Node.js, Flask, HTML.